 Welcome to Lesson 1!
 First, a little orientation: at the top of every lesson you'll see a diagram of the keyboard that highlights in yellow the keys you will be working on.
-In subsequent lessons the keys you have already learned will be coloured green.
+In subsequent keyboarding lessons the keys you have already learned but are not the focus of the lesson will be coloured green.
 It is vital that you will have mastered those keys before moving onto a new lesson.
 Mastery, for purposes of this course means that you can confidently and consistently type a lesson exercise in under 60 seconds with NO errors.

 With that out of the way, here we go!

 The home row is a key concept in typing (sorry for the pun!).
 It is that middle horizontal row of the keyboard that starts with A and goes all the way across.
 The idea behind the home row is that each finger remains in light contact with a particular key there when it is not typing in order to keep "grounded", providing a reference point for every other key.
 Here are the "home keys" for each of your 8 fingers:

 |Left hand ring||S|